July 22, 2019 in Strategy by

 Which of These Is Most Important?

 In my case, I want leads, but I have an email list.
 I don’t make money from my email list.
-I don’t sell my emails, I don’t put affiliate links in my emails…well, sometimes I do.
+I don’t sell my emails, and I don’t put affiliate links in my emails.
+Well, sometimes I do.
 But that’s not my primary source of income.
 The micro lead is getting someone to sign up for my email campaign.
 The goal of that is to get someone to fulfill the macro lead, which is that the sales lead: “Hey, David, I need your help, I’m going to pay you money.”
 That is where I make the money.
-I make the money when I get the lead, sell the client, then they pay me.
+I make the money when I get the lead, sell the client, and then they pay me.

 So, let’s put this in context with social media, as an example.